Restaurant SMS and email marketing can turn first-time customers into repeat diners – the real growth engine for independent restaurants.

 The problem is not that restaurants do not care about retention.
 It is that manual outreach is really hard to maintain.
 And for retention, consistency is key.

-Automation solves that by making follow-up reliable.
+by making follow-up reliable.

 Instead of relying on someone to remember when to send a welcome email or reactivate inactive diners, automation allows those messages to go out based on actual customer behavior.
 That means the right people get the right message at the right time (even during a busy shift).